manuel-reyes-ml/1099_reconciliation_pipeline/README.md

 - ❌ Incorrect 1099 forms mailed to participants
 - ❌ Reissued tax forms (costly and time-consuming)
 - ❌ Compliance risks and audit findings
-- ❌ Extra workload for operations teams (4-8 hours/week manual reconciliation)
+- ❌ Extra workload for operations teams (manual reconciliation)
 - ❌ Frustrated participants and plan sponsors

 ### My Solution
 Built an **automated reconciliation pipeline** that:
-- ✅ Processes 10,000+ transactions in under 2 minutes
+- ✅ Normalizes multiple Excel exports into a canonical schema
-- ✅ Achieves 98% match rate with intelligent fuzzy matching
+- ✅ Applies deterministic match keys with config-driven tolerances
-- ✅ Reduces manual reconciliation time by 95% (8 hours → 20 minutes)
+- ✅ Runs specialized engines for inherited, age-based, and Roth workflows
-- ✅ Catches errors before 1099s are mailed
+- ✅ Flags corrections and review items before 1099s are mailed
-- ✅ Generates actionable correction files for operations team
+- ✅ Generates Matrix-ready correction files with suggested updates

 ### Personal Context
 While working in retirement plan administration, I witnessed the operational pain of manual Excel-based reconciliation.
 This project demonstrates how Python automation can solve real business problems and deliver immediate ROI.